Mark Lambert Bristol: Biography

+According to C. Lamb & I. Lamb (2022), Bristol "engineered a misleading report on the Greek occupation of Smyrna, filed false reports on Turkish massacres, promoted fake news through newsmen, and repeatedly inverted history in support of Turkish propaganda."
+He also deliberately misinformed the State Department in February 1920 regarding the massacre of Armenians in Cilicia, and supported the violent suppression of Kurdish revolts.
+Sir Horace Rumbold wrote how Bristol had "limited intelligence and outlook", whereas Lord Curzon called Bristol "stupid and at times malignant".

+Surprisingly, in 1921, Arthur LeRoy Bristol managed to convince Mark Lambert Bristol (both Bristols are unrelated to each other) to issue a protest to Mustafa Kemal, in order to revoke an order of deportation concerning 10,000 to 12,000 Greeks, mostly women and children, from Samsun.
+This caused the Nationalists to back off from the deportation, likely saving the peoples' lives.
+However, Mark Lambert Bristol issued no other protest against any other deportations.

 In 1927, Bristol assumed command of the Asiatic Fleet and helped found the American Hospital in Nişantaşı, İstanbul, in 1920 and the annexed nursing school, which is still named Admiral Bristol Nursing School after him.

 Bristol served as chairman of the General Board of the United States Navy from 1930 to 1932 and died on May 13, 1939.

 After his death, in 1945 he was honored by the renaming of the American Hospital in Turkey to the Admiral Bristol American Hospital.

 Namesakes

 Two ships have been named USS Bristol in his honor.